Cinder Multiple Backends

 openstack volume list

-Step 5: Set a Default Volume Type
+Step 5: Set Default Volume Type

 openstack volume type set --property is_public=true ceph